 Figure 3.
-Layer numbers and segments for a sloping waterbody where segment 9 is the last active segment of the waterbody.
-EBOT is 268.82 m, which is the lowest elevation in the waterbody and is the bottom elevation of layer 13 or KMX-1 (where KMX=14).
+Layer numbers and segments for a sloping waterbody, where segment 9 is the last active segment of the waterbody.
+EBOT is 268.82 m, which is the lowest elevation in the waterbody and the bottom elevation of layer 13 or KMX-1 (where KMX=14).